dsheiko/grunt-jsic/README.md

 # grunt-jsic

-> A grunt task for running js import compiler (https://github.com/dsheiko/jsic)
+A grunt task for running js import compiler (https://github.com/dsheiko/jsic)

+> Note: This used to be called 'grunt-contrib-jsic' in the npm registry, but as of version 0.2.5 it has taken over the 'grunt-jsic' name.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`